 Role of the Speech/Language Therapist

-The speech pathologist has several useful roles to fulfill when evaluating and treating a patient with any movement disorder and educating family and professional carers.
+The speech pathologist has several beneficial roles to fulfill when evaluating and treating a patient with any movement disorder and educating family and professional carers.

-Speech assessment and intervention is crucial throughout the life span.
-It is always a priority for the patient to be able to hold a conversation, share their feelings, preferences and ideas to better cope and participate in life.
+Speech assessment and intervention are crucial throughout the lifespan.
+It is always a priority for the patient to be able to hold a conversation and share their feelings, preferences, and ideas to better cope and participate in life.
 Treatment typically focuses on voice and articulation as these are the modalities most affected.
-Lee Silverman Voice Treatment® is one of the most effective treatment methods for individuals with hypophonia or low volume.
-The main goal of speech intervention is to increase the patient's intelligibility, thereby maintaining good quality of life.
+The main goal of speech intervention is to increase the patient's intelligibility, thereby maintaining a good quality of life.

-While standard of practice in North America , cognitive treatment is not part of the role in Europe or Israel , cognitive treatment is offered during the early stage of dementia when the patient is able to learn new information, retain it and adapt to external aides (such as lists, calendars, clocks) which can trigger the desired effect.
-Equally important is the support, training and education of the family in dementia management.
+While the standard of practice in North America, cognitive treatment is not part of the role in Europe or Israel, cognitive treatment is offered during the early stage of dementia when the patient is able to learn new information, retain it and adapt to external aides (such as lists, calendars, clocks) which can trigger the desired effect.
+Equally important is the support, training, and education of the family in dementia management.